 An authentication email is sent when a user needs to verify their information before logging into an account or making a purchase.
-These messages often include a link the user must click to verify their account.
+These messages often include a magic link the user must click to verify their account.

 Best practices for optimizing email marketing messages

 1. Match your emails with the tone and design of your brand

 Marketing emails that appear to have been hastily designed and written by a back office or executive team can kill your brand.
 Your messages should match the tone, look and feel of your company.

 Give your customers a great shopping experience by extending your brand from email marketing.